rafael-santiago/macgonuts/doc/MANUAL.md

 restore the ``MAC`` resolution on target host, in other words, it does some housekeeping before going home (...well, I think you understood).

-If flooding network is not an option Eve also could send only a specific amount of fake resolution packets by using ``fake-pkts-amount=<n>``:
+If flooding network is not an option, Eve also could send only a specific amount of fake resolution packets by using ``fake-pkts-amount=<n>``:

 ```